obiba/rock-doc/rest/session.rst

 .. http:delete:: /r/session/(string:id)/command/(string:cmd_id)

   Remove a command, before or after it has been executed.
+Note that it will not interrupt a running execution.

   This entry point requires :ref:`rest-auth` of a user.
 Users with ``administrator`` role will be able to use other users session.
 Regular users can only use own R session.